Popular Plumbing Myths to Learn

 In the world of plumbing, we've encountered several popular myths that have misled countless homeowners.

 Actually, under the right circumstances, it can happen.
-Your water heater’s tank is a sealed container designed to store and water.
+Your hot water system’s tank is a sealed container designed to store and water.
 As the temperature of the water rises, the interior pressure also goes up.
 Without anywhere for that pressure to be released, the tank could potentially explode and cause devastating damage to your home.

 Don't panic just yet.
-Your water heater has a built-in safety feature to help prevent this from ever happening.
+Your hot water system has a built-in safety feature to help prevent this from ever happening.
 It's called a TPR valve.
 TPR stands for temperature pressure release.
 This valve automatically opens and lets water escape through the drain tube when the internal temperature and pressure approach dangerous levels.
 An explosion can only occur if the thermostat is set too high and the valve is damaged or malfunctions.

 "If Water Is Draining, It's Not Really a Clog and It's Not a Big Deal"

-Any clog that impedes the draining water from your sink, shower, or bathtub has the potential of becoming a very serious problem.
+Any blockage that impedes the draining water from your sink, shower, or bathtub has the potential of becoming a very serious problem.
 When hair, food waste, and other matter are sent down your drains, they can cause a build-up inside the pipes.